 stocks_mart is a

 materialized='table' against 46M rows — around 30 minutes.
+Everything below stops before it.

 Full materialized='table' rebuild against the entire 46M-row history.
 Pre-hooks configure PostgreSQL memory before sorting begins.
 Record this separately and cut to the result.